Double jump phase transition in a soliton cellular automaton: Proofs of combinatorial lemmas

-By symmetry, the result also holds when $m\geq 1$ and $\max \E^{j-1}(f)=0$, so we may assume that $\max \E^{j-1}(f),\max \E^{j-1}(g)\geq 1$.
+By symmetry, the result also holds when $m\geq 1$ and $\max \E^{j-1}(f)=0$, so we may assume that both $\max \E^{j-1}(f)$ and $\max \E^{j-1}(g)$ are at least 1.
 As the maxima are necessarily attained on hill intervals, Proposition \ref{prop:hillandexcursioncommute}, the inductive hypothesis, and part (ii) of Proposition \ref{prop:Lipschitz} imply

 This completes the proof for Motzkin paths.